An Indian shop: How to buy souvenirs from India

-There is an astonishing variety of dazzling handicrafts, textiles, jewelry, furnishings, art, spices and much more on display in winding bazaars, busy markets, state emporiums and street stalls; at ancient historical sites and shining new malls.
+There is an astonishing variety of dazzling souvenirs from India: handicrafts, textiles, jewelry, furnishings, art, spices and much more on display in winding bazaars, busy markets, state emporiums and street stalls; at ancient historical sites and shining new malls.
 The country produces both traditional and modern goods, and sometimes a compelling mix of both — such as designer fashions inspired by traditional costumes.
+The entire country is an Indian shop!

-The first time I went to India, I went a bit shopping crazy.
+The first time I went to India, I went a bit shopping crazy and bought a lot of souvenirs from India.
 It was like I had just been given the keys to the castle, and in a way, I had.
 I had saved for a year to go on my “trip of a lifetime” to India, and was recovering from the grief of losing both my parents, just a few years apart.
 Seeing all those shiny, hand-beaded, affordable niceties opened the floodgates of desire to live my dreams — which included dressing like a modern day Oriental princess, apparently.

 Six years and five trips to India later, I’ve learned that shopping in India is like running for a subway train: it’s a waste of energy to run, there is no hurry, another will be along in a minute.
 I also learned that buying in haste does indeed make waste.
 Shoes that enticed me with fantasy were horribly uncomfortable to wear and many of the shawls I bought resembled each other to the point of redundancy.
 I ended up giving away a lot of things, or bringing them home and selling them in my annual India-themed yard sale.

-Part 1: Top 5 tips on how to shop in India
+Part 1: Top 5 tips on how buy souvenirs in India

 Anyone who has visited India will know that bazaars, markets, emporiums, street stalls, tourist attractions and malls, from one end of the subcontinent to the other, overflow with a dazzling array of handicrafts, textiles, jewelry, furnishings, art, spices and much more.